The 20 Best Movement Disorders Doctors Near Me

 Pozzilli, IT

-Prof Berardelli practices in Pozzilli, Italy.
+Prof Berardelli practices practicing medicine in Pozzilli, Italy.
 Berardelli is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Essential Tremor, Thrombectomy, and Deep Brain Stimulation.
+They are also highly rated in 23 other conditions, according to our data.
+Their clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Essential Tremor, Thrombectomy, and Deep Brain Stimulation.

 Elite in Movement Disorders